- Which LLM is best for my task?

 Step 3: Define your metrics

-- Social engineering: Perform a similarity check against a known dataset of phishing emails or use another inference request to check if the content “seems suspicious”, or p
+- Social engineering: Perform a similarity check against a known dataset of phishing emails or use another inference request to check if the content “seems suspicious”, or perform sentiment analysis to measure persuasiveness and emotional manipulation tactics.

 - Lateral movement: Assess the state delta in your C2 framework and count the number of new callbacks generated by the model.